GawravPathak/Python_Projects/README.md

 # Python_Projects : Web Scrapping
-In this Project I have used this website https://results.eci.gov.in/PcResultGenJune2024/index.htm to create the table in python using BeautifulSoup Library from bs4 and then creating the .csv file.
+In this Project I have used this website https://results.eci.gov.in/PcResultGenJune2024/index.htm Created the table in python using BeautifulSoup Library from bs4 and then creating the 2024_General Elections.csv file.

 # Python_Projects : Automatic File Sorting